JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file.md

 [`VfsUtil`](%gh-ic%/platform/analysis-api/src/com/intellij/openapi/vfs/VfsUtil.java) and [`VfsUtilCore`](%gh-ic%/platform/core-api/src/com/intellij/openapi/vfs/VfsUtilCore.java) provide utility methods for analyzing files in the Virtual File System.

-For storing a large set of Virtual Files, use dedicated `VfsUtilCore.createCompactVirtualFileSet()`.
+For storing a large set of Virtual Files, use the dedicated `VfsUtilCore.createCompactVirtualFileSet()` method.

 Use [`ProjectLocator`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/ProjectLocator.kt) to find the projects that contain a given virtual file.